Author name: Jason Lohr

 Court of Appeal holds MOUs may not bar contract claims for public employee wages: Bath v.
 State of California

 In Bath v.
-State of California, Cal.App.5th (Oct.
-14, 2024), the Court of Appeal (First Appellate District, Division Two) held that a public employee’s right to compensation, upon completion of their work, ripens into a contractual right that can be pursued independently of Labor Code
+State of California (2024) 105 Cal.App.5th 1184, the Court of Appeal held that a public employee’s right to compensation for work already performed matures into an independent contractual right that can be pursued as a breach of contract claim, even if the relevant Memorandum of Understanding (MOU) might bar parallel Labor Code claims.

 Court of Appeal holds MOUs may not bar contract claims for public employee wages: Bath v.
 State of California Read More